DTJF/libpruio/src/doc/_3_pins.md

 which are not claimed by other subsystems by the kernel.
 However, this safety feature can get disabled in the constructor PruIo::PruIo() parameters.

-At runtime for the current
-session, execute

-    sudo systemctl stop libpruio-lkm.service

-to unload the module, and

-    sudo systemctl start libpruio-lkm.service

-to re-load it again.
-Or generally for the next boots, execute

-    sudo systemctl disable libpruio-lkm.service

-to disable auto-loading at boot-time, and

-    sudo systemctl enable libpruio-lkm.service

-to enable auto-loading at boot-time.

-\note The user group `pruio` doesn't get removed, it's still existent
-      after uninstall.
-To remove it execute `sudo nano /etc/group` and remove the related line `pruio:x:...` from that file (change is effective after next logout or boot).
-That way you can also remove a user from that group by deleting only his name in the line.

 FIXME